2017 GEESE ARE SOLD OUT! THANKS SO MUCH FOR A GREAT YEAR!

 From that first bite of our first Christmas goose, there was no question that we wanted to start raising meat geese on our farm.
 We raise heritage breeds of geese to ensure that we are providing traditional, old-time flavor.
 The Toulouse is a beautiful old heritage breed from France.
 Embden geese are large white geese that have been popular in Europe for centuries, and were first imported to the United States in the 1820s.
 The African goose actually originated in China (no one knows how it got its name) and has been enjoyed in Europe since the 17th century.
 All of our geese are hatched locally and they grow up happy, healthy, and pasture-raised on our farm.
 These geese graze in pesticide free pastures in the fresh air and sunshine.
 No hormones, no antibiotics, and no animal by products are used in raising them.

-For more information, here’s a great overview by NPR on the history of goose meat in the USA.
-You’ll also find very traditional goose recipes, as well as some suggestions for cooking those amazing potatoes: How to Cook Your Goose
+For more information, here’s a great overview by NPR on the history of goose meat in the USA: How to Cook Your Goose

 “I had a delicious dinner tonight – I cooked the 8 pound goose and followed your instructions about putting the potatoes in the roasting pan – it was really good!
 I also stuffed the goose as you suggested and it was delicious!
 I had 11 family members come over to share and everyone liked it!!!!!
 Thanks!!!'”